 Tummy Tuck Surgery (Abdominoplasty) in Melbourne, Australia

 A Tummy Tuck or Abdominoplasty Surgery is a body surgery operation that addresses problems with overstretching of the stomach and abdominal skin.
 It can also improve the appearance and contour of the abdomen.
 This procedure is performed in Melbourne by top breast and tummy Specialist Plastic Surgeon, Dr Craig Rubinstein FRACS (Plas).

 There are several different types of tummy tuck procedures available and the right one depends on your condition, physique, presenting problems, as well as your medical and surgical history.

 Tummy Tuck Procedures are one of the most common surgeries performed in Australia, second only to breast surgeries.
 The results of a Tummy Tuck could change your life.

 Patients seek abdominoplasty surgery for a variety of reasons, including correcting pockets of body fat, sagging skin, and fat bulges across the abdomen.
-These are common in both men and women that have had major weight loss.
-It is also a popular procedure for women post-pregnancy.
+These are common in women that have had major weight loss and also popular for women post-pregnancy.